ernestrlee/Flutter-Sliver-app-and-tabbar/README.md

-# Flutter Sliver App Bar with tool bar
+# Flutter Sliver App Bar with tab bar

 This sample app displays an appbar with a tab bar underneath it.
 The app bar collapses once the user scrolls through the content and the tab bar remains pinned